MUSC Bulletin | College of Dental Medicine

 Admissions Application Procedures

-Applications for the first-year class must be filed between July 1 and February 1 prior to the year in which the applicant wishes to enter.
-The College of Dental Medicine is a participant in the American Dental Education Association (ADEA), formerly the American Association of Dental Schools Application Service (AADSAS).
-Applicants must complete ADEA application online at https://portal.aadsasweb.org by December 1.
-The ADEA application is used as a preliminary admission screening by the College of Dental Medicine Admissions Committee.
-ADEA charges a fee for processing the application.
+The College of Dental Medicine is a participant in the American Dental Education Association (ADEA) and utilizes the American Association of Dental Schools Application Service (AADSAS).
+Applicants may complete the AADSAS application online at https://portal.aadsasweb.org between June 1 and December 1.
+The AADSAS application is used as a preliminary admission screening by the College of Dental Medicine Admissions Committee.
+AADSAS charges a fee for processing the application.

 Applicants must also complete a supplementary MUSC application online.
+Supplemental applications are accepted between July 1 and January 15 of the following year.
 There is a nonrefundable fee for processing the supplementary application.
-Before a final admission decision is made, personal interviews with Admissions Committee members are required.
+Personal interviews with Admission Committee members are also required before a final admission decision is made.

 Selection of the class is usually completed by April 15.
 Applicants must respond to an acceptance offer within 30 days (unless otherwise indicated) and must deposit a matriculation fee to hold a place in the class.

-For details concerning specific and required fees, please refer to the Fee Schedule.
+For details concerning specific and required fees, please refer to the Schedule of Academic Charges.

 Dental Admission Test (DAT) scores less than five years old are required for admission into the first-year class.
 Preference is given to applicants who have completed four years of college work and have earned a baccalaureate degree.
 In rare circumstances a minimum of three years of exemplary college work (90 semester hours) to include exceptional science GPA and superior DAT scores may be considered.
 The following pre-dental courses are required:

 |Inorganic chemistry (qualitative analysis)||8|